 In-depth analytics is also key.
 Often the tools are rolled out without any supervision or understanding of actual usage.
 Automated usage analytics and extraction of external stakeholders perceptions of the presented content can reveal lots of useful insights and help guide ongoing training support needs.

 Probably the most important element of digital communication campaign success is proper affiliates and end users (KAM, MSL) training.
 It is essential to start engaging end users in the early stages of interactive tools development.
 They usually provide valuable opinions and feedback regarding how to present the content in the most effective manner.
-Once the tool is developed, global departments should better supervise local affiliates in tools usage.
+Once the tool is developed, global departments should better supervise local affiliates in tool usage.

-Integration into third party CRM/CLM systems like Veeva, Skura, Agnitio or Cegedim is usually required by pharma companies, hence digital suppliers need to design their tools as isolated point solutions that could be embedded in the platforms mentioned above.
+Integration into third-party CRM/CLM systems like Veeva, Skura, Agnitio or Cegedim is usually required by pharma companies, hence digital suppliers need to design their tools as isolated point solutions that could be embedded in the platforms mentioned above.

 Finally, goal-driven design can substantially improve clarity and ease of content perception by both internal and external audiences, while design language (scientific or marketing-oriented) talks to external audiences and end users in a clear fashion.